 Kevin Fischer is the co-leader of the firm’s Private Equity Group.
 He regularly advises private equity funds and public and private company clients in connection with a broad range of corporate transactional matters.
 Mr. Fischer has significant experience with multinational and domestic mergers, acquisitions and divestitures, leveraged buyouts, corporate restructurings, joint ventures, public and private offerings of securities, general commercial transactions and corporate governance matters.
 He has counseled clients in cross-border transactions in Europe, Asia, North America and South America.
-Mr. Fischer has experience across a broad range of industries, including aerospace/defense, business services, energy, financial services and insurance, gaming, manufacturing and industrial products, technology and telecommunications.
+Mr. Fischer has experience across a broad range of industries, including aerospace/defense, business services, energy, financial services and insurance, hospitality, gaming, manufacturing and industrial products, technology and telecommunications.

 Mr. Fischer is also the leader of the firm’s Captive Insurance Group and its Transactional and Regulatory Insurance Group.
 Mr. Fischer’s insurance practice focuses on assisting clients with the design, formation and licensing of captive insurance companies, negotiating reinsurance treaties, insurance company merger and acquisition transactions and insurance regulatory matters.

 Mr. Fischer’s experience has included the representation of:

 Emerson Electric Co. in connection with numerous acquisition and divestiture transactions, including transactions in Mexico and the United Kingdom